angarsky/diveintopython/learn/functions.md

 Overall, it is recommended to choose a function name that is **descriptive**, **easy to understand**, and follows the naming conventions for Python functions.

-## How to return multiple values from a function
+## How to Return Multiple Values from a Function

 In Python, a function can only directly return a single value.
 However, you can return multiple values by packaging them into a data structure like a tuple, list, or dictionary.
 Here's an example of a function that returns multiple values using a tuple: